lacroixDj/playfinder_test/README.md

 # php bin/console doctrine:database:create
 ```

-**Making migrations:** This is only necesary once, or in case you want to switch your RDBMS from SQLite to MySQL o viceversa.
+**Making migrations:** This is only necesary if there is not any previous migration file generated under src/Migrations folder, or in case you want to switch your RDBMS from SQLite to MySQL o viceversa you should create the migrations file again.
 ```
 # php bin/console make:migration
 ```